stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 cells were empty.
 Below them was a low crypt with cases of formally arranged bones, some of them bearing terrible parallel inscriptions carved in Latin, Greek, and the tongue of Phrygia.
-Meanwhile, Dr. Trask had opened one of the prehistoric tumuli, and brought to light skulls which were slightly more human than a gorilla&rsquo;s, and which bore indescribable ideographic carvings.
+Meanwhile, Dr. Trask had opened one of the prehistoric tumuli, and brought to light skulls which were slightly more human than a gorilla's, and which bore indescribable ideographic carvings.
 Through all this horror my cat stalked unperturbed.
 Once I saw him monstrously perched atop a mountain of bones, and wondered at the secrets that might lie behind his yellow eyes.

-  Having grasped to some slight degree the frightful revelations of this twilit area&mdash;an area so hideously foreshadowed by my recurrent dream&mdash;we turned to that apparently boundless depth of midnight cavern where no ray of light from the cliff could penetrate.
+  Having grasped to some slight degree the frightful revelations of this twilit area--an area so hideously foreshadowed by my recurrent dream--we turned to that apparently boundless depth of midnight cavern where no ray of light from the cliff could penetrate.
 We shall never know what sightless Stygian worlds yawn beyond the little distance we went, for it was decided that such secrets are not good for mankind.
 But there was plenty to engross us